carlynicholson/agile/readme.md

 What is the most essential feature for this product?
 What's the MVP?

-What are bronze, silver, and gold featurs?
+What are bronze, silver, and gold features?

+### User Stories Practice: Instagram

+Now that we have our MVP outlined for Instagram, lets write some User Stories:

+Remember: every user story needs a `<role>`, `<goal>` and `<reason>`.

+Write a user story for all your MVP features from above.

-### Trello
+### GitHub Projects

 User stories are great, but wouldn't it be nice if there was a great place to store and track all of them?
 There is!
-It's called trello.
-There are other out there, but we recommend this one.
+The "Projects" tab of every GitHub repository.
+There are other tools just like it out there (like Trello), but we recommend this one.

-Sign up for [trello](https://trello.com/) if you don't already have an account and spend a few minutes exploring the site before:
+Create a repository for your Project 2 if you haven't already.
+Once you do:

-- Create an empty Trello Board for Project 2.
+- Create an new Project inside your new repository for Project 2.
-- Create a card to... create user stories for Project 2
+- Create a card with a possible user story for your Project 2.

 ### Backlog